tripidhoble/Git-Guide/Readme.md

 3. To edit the previous commit instead of new commit
    * git commit --amend -m "updating new changes in previous commit"

+4. discard any local changes which are not committed in ALL branches and master
+   * git checkout -f